If you feel the court’s order is unfair under the circumstances, there are a few things you ought to consider before doing anything different.

 Is the judge’s order unreasonable or just inconvenient?

 If you are in this type of situation, talk to the other parent about making different visitation arrangements until you can get into court.
-You can try working something out that relieves the frequency of the visits or makes the driving less onerous.
-Some people just meet half way, or if the kids are old enough, then consider public transportation.
-If you and her can talk logically about the situation, you may be able to change the court’s order by agreement.
+You can try working something out that relieves the visits’ frequency or makes the driving less onerous.
+Some people meet halfway, or if the kids are old enough, then consider public transportation.
+If you and her can talk logically about the situation, you may change the court’s order by agreement.

 Is your concern based on provable facts?

-Too many times, I have had clients who were ready to spend the money and time to go to court to address something “my neighbor said,” or “my kids told me”.
+Too often, I have had clients who were ready to spend the money and time to go to court to address something, “my neighbor said,” or “my kids told me”.
 Before you act on what someone said, investigate.
 Talk to your ex if the neighbor says your kids are out all hours of the night without supervision.
 Make sure the beating your 12-year-old reports her little brother got was real.
 Check him for bruises.

 You have a history with the other parent and know whether he is prone to be abusive.
 Let your common sense be your guide before you involve the court in your children’s lives.

 Before you spend the money trying to get your child support lowered, decide if your financial woes are of short duration or if you are in for a long haul.